-Engagement with National Grid Electricity System Operator (NGESO) and Electricity Transmission (NGET)
+Engagement with National Grid Electricity System Operator (NGESO) (now known as National Energy System Operator (NESO)) and National Grid Electricity Transmission (NGET)

-NGESO: Variable losses ( $I^2R$ ) are a function of the current squared, and therefore reducing reactive power flow on our network could significantly reduce losses.
+NGESO: Variable losses (I2R) are a function of the current squared, and therefore reducing reactive power flow on our network could significantly reduce losses.
 Reactive power control plays an important role in maintaining a secure voltage profile, especially on the transmission network.
-Although we have no obligations to provide reactive power (var) support to NGESO, we acknowledged that our systems are interconnected and our network activities impact the var flow in the transmission network which will create a high voltage issue during low load periods.
+Although we have no obligations to provide reactive power (var) support to NGESO (now NESO), we acknowledged that our systems are interconnected, and our network activities impact the var flow in the transmission network which will create a high voltage issue during low load periods.
 The system needs to control high voltage as we have seen an increasing need to absorb vars in recent years, resulting in increased costs to voltage management overall.
-We engaged with NGESO to address and manage this through the ENA open networks project.
+We engaged with NGESO (now NESO) to address and manage this through the ENA open networks project.
 The open networks project is a collaboration that plays a major role in transforming the way that both local distribution networks and national transmission networks operate and work for customers towards a holistic and coordinated approach to network management and solution as we transition to DSO roles.

 NGET: We also engaged with NGET to share best practice on managing the network, which includes our Losses Strategy.
-We acknowledged that having a Losses Strategy is also a licence condition for National Grid, and will continue to work closely with NGET to ensure our Losses Strategy activities are optimised from a whole system perspective.
+We acknowledged that having a Losses Strategy is also a licence condition for National Grid and will continue to work closely with NGET to ensure our Losses Strategy activities are optimised from a whole system perspective.